EddieRydell/FPGA_CPU/README.md

 </code></pre>
 The rest of the function codes corresponding to different op codes are also found in opcodes.vh.
 This header also includes a list of each possible state of the CPU, as well as different flags that can be set by the ALU.

-## Assembler

-<pre><code>
-mov $65535 %r0      ; registers are prefixed with '%'
-mov $65535 %r1      ; immediate values are prefixed with '$'
-add %r1 %r0
-syscall led_write   ; different syscalls are hardcoded into my assembler nop hlt
-</code></pre>
-This assembler is still not complete.
-I plan to flesh it out more soon, and possibly even write my own compiler in the future.

 ## Building the Project
 Unfortunately, because this project requires specific hardware, it is almost impossible for someone to build it themself.